ruby/www.ruby-lang.org/en/news/_posts/2019-04-23-move-to-git-from-svn.md

 Today, The canonical repository of the Ruby language was moved to Git from Subversion.

 The new repository is https://git.ruby-lang.org built by cgit.
-We can keep your commit hash on the ruby repository.
+We can keep your commit hash on the ruby repository directly.

 ## Development policy